wkoffel/outlearn-modules/README.md

 <!-- @section -->

+## How Fast Can You Publish?

-## Viewing This on GitHub?
+### Viewing This on GitHub?

 If you are viewing this on GitHub and want to get the full experience, check out the enhanced version of [Path Building Quick Start](https://demo.outlearn.com/learn/outlearn/my-outlearn-path) on Outlearn.com.

 <!-- @section -->

-## Fork the Repo
+### Fork the Repo

 We know you are busy and would rather focus on writing awesome content than setting up directory structures and choosing naming conventions.
-Never worry, you'll be all set with our [outlearn-modules](https://github.com/outlearn-content/outlearn-modules)" GitHub repository.
+Never worry, you'll be all set with our [outlearn-modules](https://github.com/outlearn-content/outlearn-modules) GitHub repository.
 Your first step is to fork this repo.
-You can keep all your Outlearn content in your own fork of the repo.
 If you need a refresher on forking, check out GitHub's guide on [Forking Projects](https://guides.github.com/activities/forking/).
 They also have other handy [guides](https://guides.github.com).

 <!-- @asset, "contentType" : "outlearn/prototype-feature", "text" : "{ \"task\": \"Fork the outlearn-modules repository. \"}"-->